dell-asm/dell-dell_powerconnect/docs/README.markdown

 ## Overview
 The Dell PowerConnect switch module is designed to extend the support for managing PowerConnect switch configuration using Puppet and its Network Device functionality.

-The Dell PowerConnect switch module has been written and tested against PowerConnect Device (firmware version 5.1.2.3).
+The Dell PowerConnect switch module has been written and tested against the following Dell PowerConnect switch models:
+- PowerConnect 7024 (firmware version 5.1.2.3).
 However, this module may be compatible with other versions.

 ## Features